 With that in mind, here is the official Sportsnaut top 10 for the organization’s featherweight class.

-1. Alexander Volkanovski (27-4)
+1. Alexander Volkanovski (28-4) – Champion

 Alexander Volkanovski has solidified his place as the best featherweight of all time.
 However, trips up in weight for a second title and the rise of Ilia Topuria led to three straight losses for “The Great” and speculation that his best days were behind him.

-2. Lerone Murphy (17-0-1)
+2. Lerone Murphy (17-0-1) – Top Contender

 England’s Lerone Murphy has quietly become one of the best 145-pound fighters in the world.
 “The Miracle” has won nine straight inside the Octagon, and seemingly set himself up for a title fight in his next fight with his win at UFC 319.
 His nasty KO victory over Aaron Pico was one of the best of 2025 and put champ Alexander Volkanovski on notice.

-4. Movsar Evloev (19-0)
+3. Movsar Evloev (19-0)

-Movsar Evloev has been outstanding to begin his UFC career.
+Movsar Evloev has been outstanding in his UFC career.
 He has won his first nine inside the Octagon and scored wins over proven featherweight veterans like Hakeem Dawodu and Dan Ige.
 He took another step closer to title contention when he scored a hard-fought victory over former bantamweight king Aljamain Sterling at UFC 310.
 While it wasn’t easy, he was under pressure in a big moment and came through looking like a future title challenger.

-5. Yair Rodriguez (19-5)
+6. Yair Rodriguez (20-5)

 After a period where he battled injuries and some tough losses, there was doubt as to whether Yair Rodriguez would ever reach his potential.
 He quieted all the uncertainty with massive wins over Brian Ortega and Josh Emmett.
 The latter made him the new interim champion.
 However, his reign was short-lived as Alexander Volkanovski took back the undisputed spot at UFC 290.